 The Rayleigh criterion is a rule for how finely a set of optics may be able to distinguish the location of objects that are near each other; it was proposed by the English physicist Lord Rayleigh.
 The criterion for resolution is that the central ring in the diffraction pattern of one image should fall on the first dark interval between the Airy disk of the other and its first diffraction ring; for an objective lens of diameter d employing light with a wavelength λ (usually taken to be 5600 Å), the resolution is given approximately by 1.22 × λ/d.

-The physical basis of Rayleigh's criterion
+Physical basis of Rayleigh's criterion

 It is impossible to design and make a perfect optical instrument.
 The optical components – lenses and mirrors – invariably have defects and the designer has to bear this in mind and try to create an instrument in which the effect of these is as small as possible.
 The effects of the most important shortcomings in lenses (chromatic and spherical aberration) have been largely eliminated in more refined pieces of optical equipment.
 But even when all possible care has been taken in designing an expensive instrument a fundamental defect remains.
 This results from the wave properties of light itself, and it occurs as a result of diffraction –the break up of light wave fronts that creates interference patterns.